 Key features of Neutral Grassland for wildlife species

-Neutral Grassland is found on shale soils or alluvial deposits in Barnsley and sustaining an ‘unimproved nature’ is important for a range of plants which cannot tolerate competition from the more vigorous grass species associated with agriculturally improved grasslands.
+Neutral Grassland is found on shale soils or alluvial deposits in Barnsley.
+Sustaining an ‘unimproved nature’ is important for a range of plants which cannot tolerate competition from more vigorous grass species associated with agriculturally improved grasslands.

 Managing sites by wide scale frequent mowing or intensive periods of grazing will be unsuitable for many species.

 Neutral Grassland supports farmland birds such as Lapwing, Grey Partridge, Skylark, Yellow Hammer, Linnet and other finches, as well as Starling, Kestrel and Barn owl.

 A wide range of invertebrates including solitary bees and wasps, bumblebees, butterflies, moths, and grasshoppers.

 Butterflies include Meadow Brown, Ringlet, Common Blue, Small Heath.

 Neutral grassland can have a rich array of flowering plants: Common Knapweed, Great Burnet, Ox-Eye Daisy, Hawkbits, Cat’s Ear, Dandelion, Meadow Buttercup, Pignut, SelfHeal, Lady’s bedstraw, Red Clover, Birds Foot Trefoil, vetches and Yellow Rattle.
 Adder’s Tongue Fern, Ribwort plaintain, and Common Sorrel..

 A rich variety of grasses can be found in Neutral Grassland including: Sweet Vernal Grass, Crested Dog’s-Tail, Red Fescue, Common Bent, and Yorkshire Fog with occasional Quaking Grass, Smooth Meadow-Grass, Yellow Oat-Grass and Cat’s Tail.